gx9702/UA-TypeRepository/Core/Part14/DataTypes/SimpleTypeDescription/readme.md

 <!-- datatype -->
 ## SimpleTypeDescription
+This Structure DataType provides the information for DataTypes derived from built-in DataTypes.
+It is a subtype of Structure.
+The SimpleTypeDescription is formally defined in Table A.9.
 <!-- end of description -->
 The fields of the SimpleTypeDescription DataType are defined in the following table: